-Some of the most important decisions that you will make in your lifetime are the ones associated with buying or selling a home.
-If you are a buyer, then you have to find the right neighborhood, the right home and the right mortgage.
-If you are a seller, then you have to know the right time and decide on a price.
-But the step that is often overlooked is finding the right real estate agent.
+Some of the most important decisions you'll make in your lifetime are the ones associated with buying or selling a home.
+If you're a buyer, you'll want to find the right neighborhood, right home and right mortgage.
+If you're a seller, you'll want to pick the right price and time to sell.
+But the step that's often overlooked is finding the right real estate agent.

-Here are four ways that you can find a real estate agent:
+Three ways you can find a real estate agent:

 - Searching Online: Do a search for the top real estate companies in your area, then go to those websites and look up profiles of individual agents at offices near you.

-- Attending Open Houses: This is a great way to meet real estate agents without the pressure of having to make a decision right then and there.
+- Attending Open Houses: This is a great way to meet real estate agents without the pressure of having to make a decision right away.

-One more very important factor to take into consideration is that there is a difference between a real estate agent and a REALTOR®.
-All REALTORS® are real estate agents, but not all agents are REALTORS®.
-Although both a REALTOR® and a real estate agent are licensed to sell real estate, the basic difference between the two is that a REALTOR® belongs to the National Association of REALTORS® (NAR®), while a real estate agent does not.
-As a member of the NAR®, a Realtor must subscribe to the REALTOR® Code of Ethics, which contains 17 Articles and Standards of Practice.
-Because of the pledge that licensed REALTORS® must make to "put the interests of buyers and sellers ahead of their own and to treat all parties honestly and fairly" (Source: The REALTOR® Code of Ethics), it's likely that you'll have a much better experience if you take the time to find a REALTOR®.
+As a member of the NAR®, a REALTOR® must subscribe to the REALTOR® Code of Ethics, which contains 17 Articles and Standards of Practice.
+Because of the pledge that licensed REALTORS® must make to "put the interests of buyers and sellers ahead of their own and to treat all parties honestly and fairly," you may have a better experience if you take the time to find a REALTOR®.

 Source: Informa Research Services

 Credit Karma Mortgage, Inc. NMLS ID# 1588622 | Licenses | NMLS Consumer Access